camrenkhoury/FlameVQA-Multi-Tool-Data-Pipeline/README.md

 Typical workflow:

-1. Load raw or semi-structured dataset
+1. Load dataset into Input Folder
-2. Pair RGB and thermal imagery
+2. Run GUI tool
-3. Process and organize into structured format
+3. Automatically pair and structure data
-4. Generate outputs for labeling or downstream tasks
+4. Use output for labeling or downstream processing

 ---